Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Bugs.

 One of the Strand Bounty Hunts (I think Milton King to the West) kept crashing when I would bring the dead bounty to the end delivery point.
 Then I tried bringing a live bounty from the opposite way and it worked.
-YMMV.
+Another, Maude Foster in London, same thing; crashed twice riding a carriage full of Rooks & dead bounty.
+Apparently it's the called carriage causing the bug (for the last nine years).
+Source one on the street.

 During the Kohr-I-Noor jewel handoff sequence cut scene between Jacob/Evie (DLC), there was a guard trapped behind a door and occasionally clipping through it.
 The previous time was bugged, in that Jacob didn't show up, I was frozen in place, but guards showed up in the cut scene to beat the stuffing out of me (you can't do anything at all during cut scenes -- ultimate loss of control).
 A new take on entertainment.
 I would suggest not activating the cut scene and tossing a grenade (someone else suggested a smoke bomb) into the small tower room where the cut scene starts.

 In the main story about halfway through Jacob is supposed to follow a carriage delivering explosives or some such.
-That's the whole mission [SFX: party favor noise here].
+That's the whole mission [SFX: noise created by exhaling into party favor here].
 There's a checkpoint in the middle.
 If you screw up after the checkpoint, when you re-start at the checkpoint, sometimes the scenario will not properly start and there will be a message "desynchronizing due to carriage being fucky" or whatever and it unfortunately re-loads again.
 Stand still, let that happen; on the second or third re-load it resets properly, at least for me.
+This also happens with mission replays, see below.

-Boat Raid w/timed "mark crates" mechanic suddenly ends at around two-minute mark.
+Moving Boat Raid w/timed "mark crates" mechanic suddenly ends at around two-minute mark.
 Timer disappears, no markers on map.
+Now you're just taking a ride on a boat with your Blighter friends.

 Bounty Hunt parked carriage on road with body, Escort mission pulls up and it becomes a bloodbath, many Blighters shooting etc, horses running.
 Bounty Hunt mission just disappears.

-Rook commandeered carriage even though player was driver, then player scooted to left, then again, then again, all while floating in air, always scooting to left until hitting a building.
-Then just repeating the animation while smacking into the building.
-Soft lock.
+Rook commandeered carriage even though player was driver, then player scooted to left, then again, then again, all while floating in air, always scooting to left until hitting a building, soft lock w/animation smacking into building.
+Has only happened once.

-Music box melody plays after fast travel after first music box is collected.
+Music box melody plays almost every time after fast travel after first music box is collected.

 Player can encounter themselves in the train.
 Advise player to just ignore yourself, you'll go away eventually.